Grove Park Nature Reserve: Transport

 Grove Park Nature Reserve is about 100 m west of Baring Road, part of the A2212 road, on this road Grove Park and Grove Park railway station are around 750 m to the south, then further Bromley at around 4 km.
 Baring Road passes Westhorne Avenue part of the A205 or South Circular, after around 1 km northward, then Lee railway station after 1.5 km and Lee Green after 2.5 km.

-There are bus stops on either side of Baring Road near the entrance of Grove Park Nature Reserve that are served by London Bus routes, 261, on its journey from Lewisham to Locksbottom, via Lee and Bromley, 273 bus, which travels from Lewisham to Petts Wood, via Lee, Chislehurst and St Mary Cray, and the 284 bus route on its way from Lewisham to Grove Park Cemetery via Catford and Downham.
+There are bus stops on either side of Baring Road near the entrance of Grove Park Nature Reserve that are served by London Buses routes, 261, on its journey from Lewisham to Locksbottom, via Lee and Bromley, 273 bus, which travels from Lewisham to Petts Wood, via Lee, Chislehurst and St Mary Cray, and the 284 bus route on its way from Lewisham to Grove Park Cemetery via Catford and Downham.
 Grove Park railway station to the south is served by these three buses plus routes 124, 126, 136, 181, and night bus N136, which take passengers to Bromley Common, Chinbrook, Mottingham, Eltham, Hither Green, Ladywell, Middle Park, New Cross, Peckham, Perry Vale, Plaistow, Bromley, Sundridge, and Sydenham.

 Grove Park Nature Reserve and the footpath where the main entrance is located, Railway Children Walk are part of the South East London Green Chain, footpaths in a linked system of open spaces in southeast London, and the paths are also part of the Capital Ring.